Nadal says Djokovic knew the risks in Australia: ‘If you are vaccinated, you can play’

 “It’s normal that the people here in Australia get very frustrated with the case because they have been going through a lot of very hard lockdowns,” Nadal said.
 Djokovic “makes his own decision,” he added.

-Nadal said that he believes “in what the people who know about medicine say: If the people say we need to get vaccinated, we need to get the vaccine,” before pointedly adding, “If you do this, you don’t have any problem to play here.”
+Nadal said that he believes “in what the people who know about medicine say, and if the people say we need to get vaccinated, we need to get the vaccine,” before pointedly adding, “If you do this, you don’t have any problem to play here.”

 “If you are vaccinated, you can play in the Australian Open and everywhere,” he added.